uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

-The primary goal of this RFC is to highlight the problems of writing client applications or scripts compatible with multiple versions of Uynui and SUSE Manager (SUMA) API and suggest a solution.
+The primary goal of this RFC is to highlight the problems of writing client applications or scripts compatible with multiple versions of Uynui and SUSE Manager (SUMA) API and suggest an improvement in this area.

 When the consumers use the API, there must be a way for them to make sure they call the endpoints correctly (they need to call an existing